 3. Baking Soda

 Baking soda is another household item that can help raise soil pH.
-However, it’s best used for small, contained areas like pots or small garden beds.
+However, it is best used in small, contained areas like pots or small garden beds.

-To use, mix about 1 tablespoon of baking soda into 1 gallon of water.
-Stir the solution until the baking soda is fully dissolved.
+Mix about one tablespoon of baking soda into one gallon of water.
+Stir the solution until the baking soda dissolves completely.

 Then, use this mixture to water the soil around your plants, applying it evenly to the areas where you want to raise the pH.